-Our financial statements are prepared in accordance with GAAP, which are periodically revised, interpreted and/or expanded.
+Our financial statements are prepared in accordance with GAAP, which are periodically revised, interpreted or expanded.
 From time to time, we are required to adopt new or revised accounting standards issued by recognized authoritative bodies.
 It is possible that future accounting standards we are required to adopt may require changes to the current accounting treatment that we apply to our consolidated financial statements and may require us to make significant changes to our systems.
 Such changes could adversely affect our financial condition and results of operations.

-The current outbreak of the novel coronavirus, or COVID-19, or the future outbreak of any other infectious or contagious diseases, could materially and adversely affect our results of operations, financial condition and cash flows.
-Further, the spread of the COVID-19 outbreak has caused severe disruptions in the U.S. and global economy and financial markets and could potentially create widespread business continuity issues of an as yet unknown magnitude and duration.
+COVID-19, or the future outbreak of any other infectious or contagious diseases, could adversely affect our results of operations, financial condition and cash flows.